elixirschool/elixirschool/en/lessons/basics/basics.md

 ** (ArgumentError) argument error
 ```

 Note: Elixir is based on Erlang VM (BEAM).
-If you're an Erlang developer, `and`, `or` is mapped to `andalso` and `orelse` which doesn't evaluates first argument and evaluates the second argument.
+If you're an Erlang developer, `and`, `or` is mapped to `andalso` and `orelse` which doesn't evaluate first argument and evaluates the second argument.

 ### Comparison